TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-01-11-how-to-detect-complex-duplicated-methods-with-phpstan.md

 ## How to Teach it PHPStan?

-This rule was contributed by [samsonasik to Symplify](https://github.com/symplify/symplify/pull/2666) about a month ago.
-We took a month to try it out, fixed repeated methods from trait and class that is using it.
+Samsonasik contributed this [rule to Symplify](https://github.com/symplify/symplify/pull/2666) about a month ago.
+We took a month to try it out, fixed repeated methods from trait, and class using it.

 We tried various angles that we tested on 4 different projects.

-In the end, the final rule work like this:
+In the end, the final rule works like this:

-- look for class method
+- look for a class method
 - normalized variable names
-- ignore parameters, method name and return types
+- ignore parameters, method name, and return types
 - print method to string
 - compare it to previous methods

 You can see [final rule here](https://github.com/symplify/symplify/blob/master/packages/phpstan-rules/src/Rules/PreventDuplicateClassMethodRule.php).

 This rule has been running on our code base and already reported over 50 duplicated methods.
-It's very strange feeling if you see that you put in effort to write 20 lines long method in 2 different Rector rules.
+It's a bizarre feeling if you see that you put in the effort to write 20 lines long method in 2 different Rector rules.
 But **the feeling after refactoring to cleaner design is priceless**.

 ## 3 Steps to Get rid of Duplications in Your Code Today

 Do you want to try it out?
-I must warn you, it will dig out darkest secrets of your project that you never though they exist.
+I must warn you.
+It will dig out the darkest secrets of your project that you never thought they exist.
 Be ready for critics.
-A critics that will help your code to be more fun work with.
+Critics that will help your code to be more fun work with.

 ### 1. Get [symplify/phpstan-rules](https://github.com/symplify/phpstan-rules):